in , , ,

 Shigeru Ban-designed home in Sagaponack, NY.
 Photo credit: Compass

-The 5-bedroom, 5.5-bath home comes with exceptional furnishings by renowned designer Shamir Shah.
+The 5-bedroom, 5.5-bath home features exceptional furnishings by renowned designer Shamir Shah.

 The indoors seamlessly open to the outdoor areas, where there’s a heated in-ground pool and a pool-side terrace with multiple lounging areas — adding to the tranquil zen garden area (with a modern stone fountain) which greets visitors as they enter the property.